bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ### 4.1.3 Identification of Opportunities Based on Deep Data Analysis

-Initial analysis of the data showed that the "Bar" performed poorly, i.e, the rejection rate was much higher then the acceptance rate.
-The "CarryAway" coupon acceptance to rejection rate was the best performer in the entire coupon catagories.
+Initial analysis of the data showed that the "Bar" performed poorly, i.e., the rejection rate was much higher than the acceptance rate.
+The "CarryAway" coupon acceptance to rejection rate was the best performer in the entire coupon categories.
 Based on this observation, the following strategy was defined:

 a) Study the "CarryAway" coupon type to help identify opportunities to improve coupon acceptance rate across all coupon categories